 Honor System Outreach Coordinator Search Committee.
 The Honor System Outreach Coordinator Search Committee shall be chaired by the outgoing Honor System Outreach Coordinator, and shall additionally include the outgoing Undergraduate Student Attorney General, the outgoing Graduate and Professional Student Attorney General, the outgoing Undergraduate Honor Court Chair, the outgoing Graduate and Professional Court Chair, the outgoing Graduate and Professional Student President, and a member of the Office of Student Conduct.
 The member of the Office of Student Conduct will serve as an ex officio member of the committee.

 Duties.
-The Honor System Outreach Coordinator, and, as he or she may determine, members of the Honor System Outreach Staff, shall be responsible for performing the following functions:
+The Honor System Outreach Coordinator and members of the Honor System Outreach Staff shall be responsible for performing the following functions:

 Recruitment, appointment, training, and oversight of Honor System Outreach Members.
 The Honor System Outreach Coordinator shall make staff appointments of Honor System Outreach members, and shall oversee the recruitment, training, and outreach efforts of Honor System Outreach members.
 In making staff appointments, the Honor System Outreach Coordinator should endeavor to assemble a staff whose diversity reflects that of the student body as a whole.